-Vananu continued his global travels after leaving his job at the research centre.
-He travelled around Israel with his American girlfriend initially, and then ventured further afield, visiting Greece, Thailand, Burma, Mandalay and Nepal.
-After looking into travelling around the Soviet Union, he instead headed to Australia, where he acquired a taxi licence and settled in 1986.
+Vananu continued his global travels after leaving his job at the research center.
+He traveled around Israel with his American girlfriend initially, and then ventured further afield, visiting Greece, Thailand, Burma, Mandalay and Nepal.
+After looking into traveling around the Soviet Union, he instead headed to Australia, where he acquired a taxi license and settled in 1986.

 It seems clear that Vananu knew the authorities were on his tail.
 He moved location several times while his story was prepared for publication.
 Meanwhile, The Sunday Times provided Israel with the opportunity to give their side of the story, which meant Israel had the chance to see some of the photographs Vananu shared, in breach of his non-disclosure agreement.
 While this was happening, Oscar Guerrero continued his apparent quest to profit as much as possible from the story by approaching The Sunday Mirror and selling the story to them.

 While it was a covert operation, and one designed not to upset the diplomatic relationship between the UK and Israel, it’s clear the latter was set on capturing Vananu and returning him to Israel.
 Within a couple of months, the Israeli government was successful in this aim.
 But before the country admitted to Vananu’s capture, The Sunday Times went ahead and printed his story, which concluded that Israel had manufactured over 100 nuclear warheads.